kevgo/dot-files/guides/chromeos.md

 To sign commits:

-- import the private key from Google Drive: `gpg --import ~/.dot-files-private/private.pgp`
+- import the key for signing commits: `gpg --import ~/.dot-files-private/private.pgp`

 Git-LFS: